microsoft/CosmosDB_Multi-Tenant/README.md

 applications using Cosmos DB in your development environment with no cost.

 ### Quick Start
-You can test building an application from Azure Portal itself.
+You can test building an application from Cosmos DB service portal itself.
 Select 'Quick start' from the left panel.
 It will you programming language options .NET, Xamarin, Java, Node.js & Phython to choose.

 Use the default .NET option.

 6.1 Select create 'Items' container button.

 It creates an **Items** container in "ToDoList" database with 400 RU throughput capacity.

 <img src="./images/CosmosDB_QuickStart_AddContainer_Marked.jpg" alt="Quick Start Create Container" width="600">